jackjia-ibm/github-sync-repos/README.md

   -h, --help     Show help                                             [boolean]
 ```

-For each commands, you can type `gsr ls-labels -h` to get more detail helps.
+For each command, you can type `gsr <command> -h` to get more detail help.

 ## Provide GitHub Crendentials